OctopusDeploy/docs/src/pages/docs/platform-engineering/secret-variables.md

 modDate: 2023-11-09
 title: Secret variables
 description: Learn how to export projects with secret variables
-navOrder: 10
+navOrder: 11
 ---

 Octoterra interacts with Octopus via the Octopus API.
 One of the security features built into the Octopus API is that it does not return secret values.
-This means Octoterra can not export the values of any secrets, such as secret variables.
+This means Octoterra can not export the values of any secrets, such as the value assigned secret variables.

 There are two ways to import projects that contain secret variables: